wp-plugins/loginradius-for-wordpress/readme.txt

 <strong>Please share your comments and feedback at hello@loginradius.com</strong>

 == Changelog ==
+= 2.4.2 =
+* Issue fixed with Social login beside position
+* Issue fixed with Social sharing JQuery conflict with some plugins

 = 2.4.1 =
 * Issue fix with Social sharing JQuery conflict